-Don't include costs covered by any of the following:
+Don't include costs covered by:

-- childcare payments from your employer either in money or childcare vouchers - childcare vouchers in return for a reduction in your pay this is called a 'salary sacrifice' - childcare payments or grants from a Government Scheme, for example to help you start work or included in your student grant - childcare costs met by your educational or local authority for your child's nursery childcare.
+- childcare payments from your employer either in money or childcare vouchers - childcare vouchers in return for a reduction in your pay this is called a 'salary sacrifice' - childcare payments or grants from a government scheme, for example, to help you start work or included in your student grant - childcare costs met by your educational or local authority for your child's nursery childcare

-If you've been using childcare for less than a year If you're already using childcare
+If you've been using childcare for less than a year - and you're already using childcare

-Use this table to help you work out your average weekly costs.
+Use this table to help you work out your average weekly childcare costs.
+You can also use the online calculator.
+Go to www.gov.uk/childcare-costs-for-tax-credits

 You pay weekly - always the same amount Take the total amount you pay each week - this is your average weekly childcare costs.
 You pay weekly - different amounts Work out what you expect to spend in total on childcare over the next 52 weeks - start from the date you're working out your costs.
 Divide the total by 52 - this is your average weekly childcare costs.
-You pay monthly - Take the total amount you pay each month.
+You pay monthly - always the same amount Take the total amount you pay each month.
 Multiply that amount by 12.
-Divide the total by 52 - this is your average always the same amount weekly childcare costs.
-You pay different Work out what you expect to spend in total on monthly amounts, or childcare over the next 12 months - start from you pay by any other the date you're working out your costs.
-Divide the total by 52 - this is your average frequency weekly childcare costs.
+Divide the total by 52 - this is your average weekly childcare costs.
+You pay different monthly amounts, or you pay by any other frequency Work out what you expect to spend in total on childcare over the next 12 months - start from the date you're working out your costs.
+Divide the total by 52 - this is your average weekly childcare costs.